Approx. Time Difference

 One convenient way to get around in Italian cities is by bike.
 You can find used bicycles in bicycle repair shops or in announcements posted around the universities and also online.
 As theft is common, you should purchase a strong lock (U-lock or Kryptonite lock) and chain, and always lock the bike to a permanently fixed structure.

 You must have a ticket to ride the bus.
 Inspectors will occasionally check passengers for tickets, and they will fine you if you do not have a properly validated ticket.
+Fines are anywhere from 65 to 87 euros.
 Tickets can be purchased on some buses, and they can always be purchased at any tabaccheria and most newsstands.

 Students with Disabilities